With a baby on the way, now is the time to stock up on wipes.

-- Safe for Baby’s Skin: Baby wipes are specifically designed for use on your baby’s skin, which means no harsh chemicals, alcohol, or extra ingredients.
+- Safe for Baby’s Skin: Baby wipes are specifically designed for use on your baby’s skin and even face, which means no harsh chemicals, alcohol, or extra ingredients.

-- Multi-Use: In addition to using baby wipes on your baby’s skin, they are also great for removing make-up and wiping up spills.
+- Multi-Use: In addition to using baby wipes on your baby’s skin, they are also useful for removing make-up in a pinch and wiping up spills.

 - Trusted: Baby wipes have been used for years, and have been proven to be a good way to clean your baby’s skin.

 - Don’t Disinfect: Although you can use baby wipes to clean up some messes, baby wipes do not normally have any disinfecting properties.
 This is because they do not contain alcohol and rarely include any antibacterials.

 Pampers Sensitive Wipes (with a flip-top lid) are pretty much the gold standard when you have a newborn in the house.
 Click the link to check them out on Amazon.

 (Ever wondered if you need to wipe baby after every pee?)

 Wet wipes are intended for use as a cleaner, and in many cases, a disinfectant (depending on the actual ingredients).

 Therefore, wet wipes contain a number of chemical ingredients so that they can effectively clean messy surfaces.